 The demand for creative minds in our society is greater than ever, and the notion that a career in art leads only to teaching is a thing of the past.
 There is a place for a creative individual like you.

-- Learn from nationally recognized instructor Bill Forst
+- Learn from nationally recognized instructors Bill Forst and Philip Jacobson

 - Well equipped painting, drawing, and ceramic facilities